2006–2007 economic sanctions against the Palestinian National Authority: Temporary international mechanism

-Changes after Hamas takeover of Gaza
+Aftermath

 Following Hamas' takeover of Gaza in June 2007, Israel and the United States announced plans to blockade the Gaza Strip.
 At the same time, they lifted some of the sanctions on the West Bank, in order to support the Fatah government.
 On 16 June 2007, United States Consul-General Jacob Walles said that the US was planning to lift the ban on direct aid to the emergency government installed by Palestinian President Mahmoud Abbas.
 Some Israeli officials said US$300 to $400 million in Palestinian tax revenues may be transferred to the PA, short of the $700 million Abbas was seeking.
 The Quartet voiced support for Abbas and concern for the humanitarian situation in Gaza, though they did not announce any change in the ban on direct aid.

-Few days later, the US ended its 15-month economic and political boycott of the Ramallah-based PA, but the Hamas-led government in Gaza remained under sanction and blockade.
+A few days later, the US ended its 15-month economic and political boycott of the Ramallah-based PA, but the Hamas-led government in Gaza remained under sanction and blockade.
 The European Union similarly announced plans to resume direct aid to the Palestinians.
 On 25 June 2007, Israel agreed to transfer hundreds of millions of dollars in tax revenues it had seized to Palestinian President Abbas.

-WikiLeaks disclosed a cable from the US embassy in Tel Aviv dated 3 November 2008 that revealed that Israel intended to maintain the economy of the Gaza Strip "on the brink of collapse" without "pushing it over the edge", and that Israel intended to keep the Gazan economy functioning at the lowest level possible consistent with avoiding a humanitarian crisis."
+A leaked diplomatic cable from the US embassy in Tel Aviv dated 3 November 2008 revealed that Israel intended to maintain the economy of the Gaza Strip "on the brink of collapse" without "pushing it over the edge", and that Israel intended to keep the Gazan economy functioning at the lowest level possible consistent with avoiding a humanitarian crisis."
 In October 2010, papers were released which revealed a system to maintain the minimum level.
 It contained upper and lower warning lines, identifying surpluses and shortages of listed products in Gaza.

+Former British Foreign Secretary Jack Straw later expressed regret at the decision to impose sanctions following Hamas's victory, writing in his memoirs he was "uncertain it was right", while Tony Blair believed the Quartet should have instead tried to enter a dialogue with Hamas, rather than isolate them.
+Similarly, in 2017, Jonathan Powell called the Quartet approach a "terrible mistake" and missed opportunity to "unite Palestinians in a way that's been impossible since".